CortexODE: Learning Cortical Surface Reconstruction by Neural ODEs: Experiments

 \subsubsection{Implementation Details}

-We train a U-Net for 200 epochs to predict the WM segmentations.
-After distance transform, the voxel values of the SDF are scaled by $1/16$ and smoothed by a Gaussian filter with standard deviation $0.5$.
-For topology correction, we set the level $\hat{\alpha}=-1$ for initialization.
-The initial WM surfaces are extracted at level $\alpha_0=-0.05$.
-We train four CortexODE models for 400 epochs to reconstruct WM and pial surfaces of both left and right brain hemispheres.
-The loss is computed by sampling $m=100k$ vertices and the Adam optimizer is used with learning rate $10^{-4}$.
-The predicted WM surfaces are inflated and smoothed twice with scale parameter $\rho=0.002$ (Algorithm~\ref{algo:inflate}) as the input to reconstruct pial surfaces.
-For CortexODE, we use $Q=3$ scales for the input and the side length of the cubes is set to $K=5$.
-The model is discretized by an Euler solver with total steps $N=10$ and step size $h=0.1$ for both training and inference.
-For dHCP data, we set $N=20$ in the inference to reduce self-intersections.
+For initial surface generation, we train a U-Net for 200 epochs to predict the WM segmentations.
+After distance transform, the SDF is smoothed by a Gaussian filter with standard deviation $\sigma=0.5$.
+For topology correction, we set the level $\hat{\lambda}=-16$ for initialization.
+The initial WM surfaces are extracted at level $\lambda_0=-0.8$.
+The WM surfaces are inflated and smoothed twice with scale parameter $\rho=0.002$ (Algorithm~\ref{algo:inflate}) as the input to reconstruct pial surfaces.

+For CortexODE model, we use $Q=3$ scales for the input and the side length of the cubes is set to $K=5$.
+We set $C=128$ as the dimension of feature vectors.
+Our model is lightweight and it only contains 328,835 learnable parameters.
+The model is discretized by an Euler solver with total numerical steps $N=10$ and step size $h=0.1$ for training.
+For inference, we set $N=20$ for all datasets to reduce self-intersections.

+We adopt the \emph{adjoint sensitivity method} proposed by Chen et al.~\cite{chen2018node} to train CortexODE models.
+This allows constant GPU memory costs during training despite the step size of ODE integration.
+We train four CortexODE models for 500 epochs to reconstruct WM and pial surfaces of both left and right brain hemispheres.
+The Adam optimizer is used with learning rate $10^{-4}$ and the batch size is set to 1.
+The training time and GPU memory costs are reported in Section \ref{sec:solver} for different ODE solvers.
+The entire CortexODE-based pipeline requires 5.29GB GPU memory for inference.